-Erasmus+ and blended intensive courses / exchange
+Erasmus+ and blended intensive programmes (BIP courses)

-The Erasmus+ programme enables mobility grants for blended intensive courses in the new programme period.
-Application period for mobility grants for blended intensive courses is open during 1 September 2022 until 31 May 2023.
+Application period for mobility grants for blended intensive courses is open during 1 June 2023 until 31 May 2024.

 - Read the entire call for applications in detail.